-Use this optional copywork passage on days when your children feel uninspired to write.
+(To use on the days your children feel uninspired to write)

 "That was a good lesson for me," Grandma said.
 "I was often careless after that, but I was careful not to be quite so positive about what I would do again.
 And I never blamed the Lord for my mistakes, either."